 HTTP (HyperText Transfer Protocol) inspires the concept of statelessness.
 The server is not storing any client context.
 It is the client, who is responsible for managing the state including the session state variables.
 The server can restrict itself for manging resources only, while the client implements methods for maintaining the application state.

 The benefit of the server being stateless is that it enables load balancing by deploying additional servers.
-In particular, if the clients maintain the session state, replacing the server is not visible to the client.
+As the clients maintain the session state, replacing the server is not visible to the client.
 However, it requires additional bandwidth for transferring the state data along with the requests.

 This architectural design guideline encourages the use of caching wherever possible.
 Basically, caching is a technique that allows storing a web resource such as a web page temporarily at either a client location or at a server location. when a request arises of a resource, then its cached version is served if it is available rather than regenerating the resource.